This post contains affiliate links. If you use these links to buy something we may earn a commission at no extra cost to you. Thanks.

 Its forefoot outsole includes a segmented Crash-Pad system.
 Through this, it not only absorbs shock but also provides a smooth toe-off with each stride.

-The Brooks Gosh 12 also features a minimal design with a notable sock-like fit.
-Then again, the shoe’s construction is seamless to balance stretch, stability, and structure efficiently.
+The Brooks Ghost 12 also features a minimal design with a notable sock-like fit.
+Then again, the minimalist shoe’s construction is seamless to balance stretch, stability, and structure efficiently.
 With a moderate toe box, this trainer delivers enough room to wiggle your toes.

 Unlike its previous Altra Torin 4 model, it comes with 2 mm extra cushioning and a zero heel to toe drop.
 As such, this trainer delivers extra protection when on the road.
 Because of its extra cushioning, Altra Torin 4 is ideal for long, slow miles and recovery runs.